-If you choose to send in food for a celebration, let's make it count with healthy choices!
+If you choose to bring in food for a celebration, let's make it count with healthy choices!
 Fun, tasty options include:

 - Fruit and Cheese Kabobs: Put grapes, melons, cheese cubes, and berries onto a wooden kabob stick. - Make Your Own Trail Mix: Provide bags of granola or whole grain dry cereal, dried fruit, and nuts for students to make their own trail mix. - Fruit Smoothies: Show up at snack time with a blender, frozen fruit, and yogurt!
-(Be sure to make arrangements with us first.) - Yogurt Parfaits: Layer granola, fruit, and yogurt in plastic cups.
-Send in on a tray covered with plastic wrap; OR send in the ingredients, cups and spoons and let the kids make their own parfaits. - Vegetable or Fruit Platters with Dip.
+Be sure to make arrangements with us first. - Yogurt Parfaits: Layer granola, fruit, and yogurt in plastic cups.
+Send in on a tray covered with plastic wrap; OR send in the ingredients, cups and spoons and let the students make their own parfaits. - Vegetable or Fruit Platters with Dip joining us in our commitment to healthy kids!

-Our efforts are supported by Let's Go!, a program of The Barbara Bush Children's Hospital at Maine Medical Center.
+Our efforts are supported by Let's Go!, a program at The Barbara Bush Children's Hospital at Maine Medical Center.
 Let's Go! works where children and families live, learn, work, and play to help make the healthy choice the easy choice.
 Let's Go! encourages families to adopt the 5-2-1-0 message: